natnathania/Codewords-2020/Week 6/readme.md

 We got introduced to pseudo-code and developing some of our daily habits.
 Last semester I did an elective called Make Things Interactive, and every project I started with, I needed to create a flow chart of the different possibilites that could happen.
 Pseudo-code reminded me of that activity.

 ## Other Spaces | Brief 3
-In last week's class we started by noting the piece of critical theory or text which you have chosen to use in your major project.
+In this week's class we started by noting the piece of critical theory or text which we have chosen to use in our major project.
+My chosen text is Other Spaces by Michel Foucault.
+It was an interesting text that open my mind on how space works, and a particular example he talked about was mirrors.

-my final choice on the reading i would do for my major assignment.

 "The mirror is, after all, a utopia, since it is a placeless place.
 In the mirror, i see myself there where I am not, in an unreal, virtual space that opens up behind the surface;i am over there, there where I am not, a sort of shadow that gives my own visibility to myself, that enables me to see myself there where i am absent:such is the utopia of the mirror”.

 ## Large Blocks of Text
-Live coding session with Karen
+We got to do some live coding session with Karen in the second half of the day.
+This time Karen introduced us on how to insert or preload large blocks of text in Processing.